orobardet/dsm-reverse-proxy-websocket/README.md

 *This will restart ALL http service running, not only reverse proxy, as a single instance of NGinX runs everything.*

-A modified `Portal.mustache` is provided in this repo (warning: based on DSM 6.0-7321 Update 2).
+A modified `Portal.mustache` is provided in this repo (warning: based on DSM 6.1.6-15266).

 # Known DSM upgrade impacts on the `Portal.mustache` file